Frequently Asked Questions

-No. The Scholarships and Financial Support Service does not provide assistance for tuition fees and compulsory subscriptions.
+No. The Financial Support Service does not provide assistance for tuition fees and compulsory subscriptions.
 Please see above for the things assistance can be provided for.

-The Scholarships and Financial Support Service provides interest free loans of up to $2000 for local students and $1000 for International students.
+The Financial Support Service provides interest free loans of up to $2000 for local students and $1000 for International students.
 These loans a generally repayable within a year.

 There are other loan funds available to students in specific faculties which may be repaid after graduation.

 A bursary is an award or a grant, that may be awarded as part of a financial support package.
 Bursaries do not have to be repaid, however students who are awarded bursaries are asked to make a donation to University bursary funds when more financially secure, so that the bursary program can continue to assist future students.

 What are Advertised Bursaries and how do I apply for them?

 Applications are open to Australian citizens and permanent residents who are full-time undergraduate students.
 A small number of Advertised Bursaries are available to domestic, full-time, postgraduate students.

 I am a Postgraduate student, what types of assistance are available to me?